domagalski/lifxdev/README.md

 sudo python setup.py install
 ```

-`lifxdev` has been tested on Linux in Ubuntu 20.04 and on the Raspberry Pi.
+`lifxdev` has been tested on Linux with Python 3.13 and on a Raspberry Pi with
+Python 3.9.
+Anything earlier than Python 3.9 is not supported, and Python 3.9
+support may be eventually dropped.

 ## Security